A causal framework for evaluating the total effect of strategies aiming to expand screening and to improve outcomes: Methods

 Altogether, our Stage 1 statistical estimand, a cluster-level parameter, is

 In OPAL, $Y^c$ is interpreted as the probability of starting PrEP, divided the adjusted prevalence of HIV risk.
 To estimate the numerator, we use the empirical proportion with the outcome.
 To estimate the denominator, we use TMLE, a doubly robust, substitution estimator optimizing the bias-variance trade-off for the target parameter \cite{van_der_laan_targeted_2011}.
 Within TMLE, we apply the Super Learner, an ensemble machine learning algorithm \cite{van_der_laan_super_2007}, for flexible estimation of the the outcome regression $\mathbb{E}(Y1 \mid \Delta=1, W)$ and measurement mechanism $\mathbb{P}(\Delta=1 \mid W)$.
 Briefly, the TMLE algorithm updates the initial estimates of $\hat{\mathbb{E}}(Y1 \mid \Delta=1, W)$ by using information from $\hat{\mathbb{P}}(\Delta=1 \mid W)$ and obtains targeted estimates $\hat{\mathbb{E}}^{\star}(Y1 \mid \Delta=1, W)$, which are averaged across individuals.

-Since we fully stratify on cluster in Stage 1, we need to implement the estimation algorithm $J$ times to obtain estimates for each cluster $j=\{1, \ldots,J\}$:
+Since we stratify on each cluster in Stage 1, we need to implement the estimation algorithm $J$ times to obtain estimates for each cluster $j=\{1, \ldots,J\}$:

-To obtain confidence intervals for these estimates $\hat{Y}^c$, we apply the Delta method to the influence curve of the numerator and denominator.